 Class members, defined as all African-Americans who were purchasers, owners, insureds, or beneficiaries of industrial or monthly debit policies issued by John Hancock prior to 1959, are entitled to up to $1,200 per policy if they submit valid claims as determined by the Special Master, retired U.S. District Court Judge U.W.
 Clemon.

 The settlement also has large cy pres component.
-Over $15 million of the settlement will be used to create the “Norflet Progress Fund”, named in honor of Ms. Merle Norflet, the lead plaintiff in the lawsuit, which will be distributed to organizations that benefit African-American communities.
+Over $15 million of the settlement was used to create the “Norflet Progress Fund”, named in honor of Ms. Merle Norflet, the lead plaintiff in the lawsuit.
+Funds were distributed to organizations that benefit African-American communities.

-Noted civil rights attorney John Brittain heads the committee that advises counsel and the court on cy pres distribution.
-The committee is comprised of leading civil rights attorney Theodore Shaw, Judge Nathaniel Jones, Geraldine Sumter, Charles Ogletree, and John Powell, and community advocate Deidra Ierardi.
+Noted civil rights attorney John Brittain led the committee that advised counsel and the court on cy pres distribution.
+The committee was comprised of leading civil rights attorney Theodore Shaw, Judge Nathaniel Jones, Geraldine Sumter, Charles Ogletree, and John Powell, and community advocate Deidra Ierardi.